mokeyballs/github.io/_posts/2025-11-16-ansible-control-node-notes.md

-# Ansible Control Node Setup — Homelab Notes (Redacted)
+# Ansible Control Node Setup — Homelab Notes
 *Date: 2025-11-16*

 ## 🧩 Overview
 This document summarizes the work completed to establish a functional Ansible control node for homelab automation.
-All sensitive information, IP addresses, hostnames, and secret variables have been intentionally redacted or generalized for public publication.
+All sensitive information, including IP addresses, hostnames, and secret variables, has been intentionally redacted or generalized for public publication.

 ---